Genez-io/genezio-landing-page/deployment-platform/content/posts/affordable_cloud_hosting_the_best_options_for_developers_in_2025.md

 ## What is the most affordable cloud hosting in 2025?

-The most affordable cloud hosting is {{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}}.
+The most affordable cloud hosting is {{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}}.
 The platform is designed with developers in mind, so keeping it affordable while guaranteeing peak performance is at the top of the list of priorities.

-Genezio is affordable because its starter plan is very generous.
+DeployApps is affordable because its starter plan is very generous.
 But also because it’s a serverless platform where developers don’t need to take care of the server-side of things.
 We’ll get into that later on.

 Let’s start with the price tag.
-The Hobby plan, Genezio’s free tier, is perfect for prototyping or showing off side projects, and there’s no time limit on how long you can stay on the free plan.
-Unlike many other platforms, Genezio’s free tier is truly free and scalable, so you can start small and grow your app without worrying about hitting limits or unexpected charges.
+The Hobby plan, DeployApps’s free tier, is perfect for prototyping or showing off side projects, and there’s no time limit on how long you can stay on the free plan.
+Unlike many other platforms, DeployApps’s free tier is truly free and scalable, so you can start small and grow your app without worrying about hitting limits or unexpected charges.
 For those ready to scale, the Pro plan is just $15 per month, with up to 10 seats across all your projects.
-Genezio Functions automatically scale with demand to provide the ideal output while keeping costs under control—you can invoke 2 million functions each month without paying an additional dime.
-Genezio also makes your work easier by having features like logging in, managing databases, and scheduling tasks.
+DeployApps Functions automatically scale with demand to provide the ideal output while keeping costs under control—you can invoke 2 million functions each month without paying an additional dime.
+DeployApps also makes your work easier by having features like logging in, managing databases, and scheduling tasks.

-Best of all, Genezio’s pricing model is clear and straightforward—no hidden fees or surprise bills.
+Best of all, DeployApps’s pricing model is clear and straightforward—no hidden fees or surprise bills.
 You’ll always know exactly what to expect, so it's a budget-friendly choice for developers at any stage.

 Since you don’t have to take care of security patches or server maintenance, you can also offset those invisible costs from your budget.
-Besides the generous Hobby plan, this is also what makes Genezio the most affordable cloud hosting out there.
+Besides the generous Hobby plan, this is also what makes DeployApps the most affordable cloud hosting out there.

 ## Competitor analysis: why other platforms are more expensive

-To finally confirm why Genezio is the most affordable cloud hosting solution, we must play it fair and compare it against other top cloud providers.
-All of these cloud providers are industry leaders or shook the market when they dropped, but they’re no longer affordable, or, in any case, they’re not as affordable as Genezio.
+To finally confirm why DeployApps is the most affordable cloud hosting solution, we must play it fair and compare it against other top cloud providers.
+All of these cloud providers are industry leaders or shook the market when they dropped, but they’re no longer affordable, or, in any case, they’re not as affordable as DeployApps.
 Here we go:

 ### Heroku